-Start up the console by pressing and releasing the Power switch at the front left hand side of the console.
+Start up the console by pressing and releasing the Power switch at the top right of the console.
 The console display should come alive.
 The console takes about 1 min 30 seconds to start up.

 Shut down the console by pressing and releasing the Power switch again.
 The console will perform a controlled shutdown.
 Wait until the Power light has gone off (about 30 seconds) before you disconnect power from the console.